 Make it easy on whoever mans the phones by using a new caller sheet —

-An easy-to-use sheet which helps your receptionist (or you) to get ALL the necessary information from the prospect about what lawn maintenance advertising or landscaping flyers they received or saw.
+An easy-to-use sheet that helps your receptionist (or you) to get ALL the necessary information from the prospect about what lawn maintenance advertising or landscaping flyers they received or saw.

 You can also record incoming calls at your office so you can listen and actually hear how your receptionist or other staff handle prospective new customers.